Two Bits & Pepper: Plot

 The police, the firefighters, Roger, and Carla make it to Katie's house, which is burning when they arrive.

 At the same time, Two Bits and Pepper have escaped from their pins, walking through the fields to find Tyler and Katie with their telepathy.
 The next day, they are hiding from Zike and Spider in a shack.
 Suddenly, Zike and Spider burst inside, shutting the door.

 A few minutes later, Two Bits and Pepper run by the search party, making the search crew suspicious.
 The search crew veers off course, trying to kill them for horse meat.

 In the shack, Tyler and Katie are told that there is a ransom to set them free.
 At the police station, there are missing posters for them, leading Roger to be saddened.
 Two Bits and Pepper are taken into the back of a man's truck.
 After staying at a saloon in town for some time, it is revealed that he is drunk.
 Pepper sets Two Bits free and he leaps out of the truck as the man drives off.

 Zike and Spider set easy traps on Tyler and Katie, leading them to easily be set free from their seats.
 Just before they escape, Zike and Spider arrive, congratulating them on doing so.
 Spider grabs a winch and threatens to break their legs with it if they move a muscle out of their seats.
 They sit back down, following his commands.
 Meanwhile, Zike is hanging out outside a trading post in town, begging a woman to leave her keys in her car.
 Suddenly, a small kid grabs a stick and hits Zike in the leg with it.
 He then gets bitten by a dog, running to the car.
-He pretends to own it as he drives it off; this will soon have a major part in the story.
+He pretends to own it as he drives it off.